microsoft/language-server-protocol/protocol.md

 #### Position

 Position in a text document expressed as zero-based line and character offset.
+A position is between two characters like an 'insert' cursor in a editor.

 ```typescript
 interface Position {